bvalmont/plotly_challenge/README.md

  * Display the sample metadata from the route /metadata/<sample>
  * Update all of the plots any time that a new sample is selected.

+ # Step 2
+ Deploy the app to Heroku

+ ### Reference
+The completed applicaton can be found on heroku at:  https://dashboard.heroku.com/apps/valmontinteractives